primer/presentations/pages/presentations/docs/presentation-formats.md

 You will now have the theme available any time you open Keynote.

-If you have any issues viewing them, please ping [@ashygee](https://github.slack.com/team/UDY7XTA79) for assistance.
+If you have any issues viewing them, please message us in [#design-systems](https://github.slack.com/messages/C0ZCGGGJ2) for assistance.

 ### Google Slides